 Here are the most common materials that these machines handle in an industrial setting:

-- Aluminum and Copper: These are “non-ferrous” metals, meaning they do not contain iron.
-While they are softer than steel, they still need an industrial grinding machine to achieve a shiny, polished look or to ensure they fit perfectly in electronic devices.
+These are “non-ferrous” metals, meaning they do not contain iron.
+While softer than steel, they still need an industrial grinding machine to achieve a shiny, polished look or to ensure they fit perfectly in electronic devices.

-- Glass and Stone: You might be surprised to know that grinders are used on glass and stone too.
+Grinders are also used on glass and stone.
 Construction workers use them to polish marble countertops, and lens makers use them to shape glass for cameras and eyeglasses.

 In every case, the goal of selecting these materials that can be ground is to achieve a level of detail that other tools cannot offer.
 Whether it is a piece of heavy steel or a delicate ceramic plate, a grinding machine provides the perfect finish every time.